MobileFirstLLC/shortcuts-for-chrome/README.md

 </a>
 </p>

 Chrome browser navigation is optimized for non-technical users.
-For users who want to inspect what is happening with indexedDB, service workers, or Bluetooth devices etc., this menu brings shortcuts to those otherwise hard-to-find, internal browser pages.
+For technical users, who want to inspect what is happening with indexedDB, service workers, Bluetooth devices etc., this menu adds shortcuts to those hard-to-find browser pages.
 This menu lists all Chrome URLs in a single, flat list, customizable menu.

 ### Primary Features: